LukeDickerson19/Evolutionary-Neural-Network/README.md

 Their NNs have one hidden layer of 88 neurons

 <img src="https://github.com/PopeyedLocket/Evolutionary-Neural-Network/blob/master/videos_and_images/vision_display.png" width="300" height="300">
+(visual field of one of a bot's eye's)

 When a robot eats food, it creates another child robot next to it.
 Its child will inherate its parent's color and